 - Knowledge Bases: KBs such as FreeBase contain hundreds or thousands of relation types pertaining to world-knowledge obtained autmoatically or semi-automatically from various resources on millions of entities.
 These relations include born-in, nationality, is-in (for geographical entities), part-of (for organizations, among others), and more.

 - Semantic Graphs: SGs such as WordNet are often manually-curated resources of semantic concepts, restricted to more “linguistic” relations compared to free real-world knowledge.
 The most common semantic relation is hypernym, also known as the is-a relation (example: <cat, hypernym, feline>).

 Evaluation in Relation Prediction hinges on a list of ranked candidates given by the system to the test instance.
 The metrics below are derived from the location of correct candidate(s) in that list.

-A common action performed before evaluation on a given list is filtering, where the list is cleaned of entities known to mismatch the type of expected entity to the relation.
+A common action performed before evaluation on a given list is filtering, where the list is cleaned of entities whose corresponding triples exist in the knowledge graph.
 Unless specified otherwise, results here are from filtered lists.

 Mean Reciprocal Rank (MRR):

 The mean of all reciprocal ranks for the true candidates over the test set (1/rank).

 The rate of correct entities appearing in the top k entries for each instance list.
 This number may exceed 1.00 if the average k-truncated list contains more than one true entity.